-APPLICATION FOR GRADUATE SERVICE INTERNSHIP (SPAN 8003; FREN 8003; 4 cr.)
+APPLICATION FOR (4 cr.)
+RADUATE SERVICE INTERNSHIP (SPAN 8003; FREN 8003;

 APPLICANT:

+FACULTY MENTOR:

 PROJECT:

 SEMESTER: YEAR:

-RATIONALE FOR REQUESTING INTERNSHIP (use additional pages if necessary)
+RATIONALE FOR RE UESTING INTERNSHIP (use additional pages if necessary)

-TERMS OF INTERNSHIP (use additional pages if necessary)
+TERMS OF INTERNS IP (use additional pages if necessary)

-I have been informed of the benefits, duties and responsibilities derived from taking a Graduate Service Internship at the Department of Romance and Arabic Languages and Literatures.
-By signing this form, I declare my compliance with the terms of the Internship.
+Internship at the Departm e benefits, duties and responsibilities derived from taking a Graduate Sent of Romance and Arabic Languages and Literatures.
+By signing this for ith the terms of the Internship.

-Signed

-Date
+Signed Date

-SIGNATURES OF APPROVAL AND DATE
+SIGNATURES OF API ROVAL AND DATE

 Graduate Director:

+Faculty Mentor: